XgridInc/xkops/README.md

 - Internet connection required to download dependencies for installing tools.
 - Pod resource requirements are: Memory is 200MiB and CPU is 500m
+- Separate XkOps namespace
+- Clusterrole and Clusterrole binding to provide the necessary permissions for XkOps to access the Kubernetes API and resources, in order to run checker scripts.
+- Configmap containing data such as cluster name
+- Storage class with provisioner set as EBS to enable dynamic volume provisioning
 ## 📒 Getting Started

 1. Clone the repository and change directory to the cloned repo: